tronikos/opower-login-service/README.md

 pre-commit run --all-files
 ```

-## Running the Service

-### Running Locally
+### 4. Running the Service Locally

 For development, you can run the service directly with `uvicorn`.
-Setting `BROWSER_HEADLESS=false` will open a visible browser window, which is useful for debugging automation scripts.

 ```sh
 # Run in headless mode (default)